MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-ModuleManifest.md

 ```

 ### -PowerShellVersion
-Specifies the minimum version of Windows PowerShell that works with this module.
+Specifies the minimum version of PowerShell that works with this module.
 For example, you can enter 3.0, 4.0, or 5.0 as the value of this parameter.

 ```yaml